Microring Perceptron Sensing for Low-Power Radio-Frequency Detection with Quantum-Compatible Photonic Preprocessing: Sensing tasks and model configurations

 \subsection{Human posture detection}

-The Human posture detection dataset~\cite{Brownlee2018} consists of time-series data collected from sensors during six human postures ($\mathcal{C}=6$): walking, walking upstairs, walking downstairs, sitting, standing, and lying down.
-Each data sample has a size of $M=561$ and were gathered using an accelerometer and a gyroscope, capturing total and body acceleration components as well as angular velocity along three spatial axes ($X$, $Y$, and $Z$).
+A physical sensor dataset~\cite{anguita2013har}, comprising experimental time-series data from six human activities (walking, walking upstairs, walking downstairs, sitting, standing, and laying down), is used for evaluation ($\mathcal{C}=6$).
+Each sample has a size of $(J, M) = (1, 561)$ and is collected using a body-worn accelerometer and gyroscope to measure acceleration and angular velocity along three spatial axes.